Andrew Furey

 Andrew John Furey (born July 2, 1975) is a Canadian politician and surgeon who was the 14th premier of Newfoundland and Labrador, from 2020 to 2025.
-A member of the Newfoundland and Labrador Liberal Party, Furey represented Humber-Gros Morne in the Newfoundland and Labrador House of Assembly from 2020-2025.
+A member of the Newfoundland and Labrador Liberal Party, Furey represented Humber-Gros Morne in the Newfoundland and Labrador House of Assembly from 2020 to 2025.

 On February 25, 2025, Furey announced his intention to resign as premier and leader of the Liberal Party as soon as a successor was chosen.
-His successor, John Hogan, was sworn-in on May 9, 2025.
+His successor, John Hogan, was sworn in on May 9, 2025.

 Early life and career

-Furey was born in St. John's in July 2, 1975.
+Furey was born in St. John's on July 2, 1975.
 His father George Furey, a school principal and barrister, was appointed to the Senate of Canada in 1999 and served as the speaker of the Senate of Canada from 2015 until his retirement in 2023.
 His uncle Chuck Furey was MHA for St. Barbe and subsequently served as a cabinet minister in the provincial governments of Clyde Wells and Brian Tobin.

 Raised in St. John's, Furey earned a Bachelor of Science degree from Memorial University of Newfoundland (MUN) and graduated from the MUN School of Medicine in 2001.
-He would later accept a Fellowship in orthopedic trauma from R Adams Cowley Shock Trauma Center, University of Maryland in Baltimore, U.S., from 2006–2007, before returning to Newfoundland to practise medicine at his own clinic.
+He would later accept a Fellowship in orthopaedic trauma from R Adams Cowley Shock Trauma Center, University of Maryland in Baltimore, Maryland, from 2006 to 2007, before returning to Newfoundland to practise medicine at his own clinic.
 He was later named Memorial University of Newfoundland's Alumnus of the Year in 2012, and became a recipient of the Ignatian Spirit Award in 2015.
 He also completed a diploma in organizational leadership from the University of Oxford that same year.
 In 2017, Furey was named the Canadian Red Cross' humanitarian of the year for Newfoundland and Labrador.